 Flavor isn’t just a bonus in pumpkin bread—it’s the whole point!
 The combination of pumpkin’s mild earthiness with the warmth of cinnamon, nutmeg, and cloves is what makes it irresistible.
 Without proper flavor, your pumpkin bread is just…bread.
 Plus, flavor helps balance the sweetness and enhances the loaf’s overall appeal, making it a star at your next fall gathering or cozy breakfast.

-If you’ve ever asked yourself, “Why is my pumpkin bread so blah?” you’re definitely not alone.
+If you’ve ever asked yourself, “Why is my pumpkin bread so blah?” you’re not alone.
 Bland pumpkin bread strikes bakers of all experience levels, often for different reasons.

 Beginners in Baking